Graph Threading: Worst-Case Bounds

 Not every graph has a perfect threading (\fig{fig:bound-examples}b).
 A key observation is that bridges must be threaded at least twice.
-If we were to remove a bridge, the graph would have two connected components and any closed walk on the entire graph would have to enter and exit each component at least once.
+If we were to remove a bridge, the graph would have two connected components, and any closed walk on the entire graph would have to enter and exit each component at least once.
 Because the only way to pass between the two connected components is through the bridge, the walk would have to traverse the bridge at least twice.

 Hence, vertices whose incident edges are all bridges must have junction graphs containing at least $d(v)$ edges.
 We call these vertices \defn{London} vertices.
 A tighter lower bound is $2m-n+|L|$ where $L$ is the set of London vertices in $G$.
+Note that this bound is determined by the number of London vertices rather than the number of bridges — a London vertex connected to multiple bridges only increases the bound by 1.

 Next, we consider an improved upper bound on the length of an optimal threading.
-While $2m$ edge visits always suffice to thread a graph, the following lemma demonstrates that this number is never necessary, as any graph without vertices of degree 1 contains a cycle. \begin{lemma} Let $C$ be a set of vertex-disjoint simple cycles in $G$ and let $|C|$ denote the total number of edges contained in its cycles.
+While $2m$ edge visits always suffice to thread a graph, the following lemma demonstrates that this number is never necessary, as any graph without vertices of degree 1 contains a cycle. \begin{lemma} Let $C$ be a set of vertex-disjoint simple cycles in $G$, and let $|C|$ denote the total number of edges in its cycles.
 In an optimal threading of $G$, at most $2m-|C|$ edge visits are needed. \end{lemma} \begin{proof} We use $e \in C$ to denote edge $e$ participating in some cycle in $C$.
 Define the set of integers $\set{x_{e}}$ where $x_{e} = 1$ if $e \in C$ and $x_{e} = 2$, otherwise.
 By design, $\sum_{e\in E}x_{e} = 2m - |C|$, and so it suffices to show that $\set{x_{e}}$ is a valid threading of $G$, i.e., $\set{x_{e}}$ satisfies constraints \cstr{c1}--\cstr{c4}.
-Observe that each vertex $v$ is either (1) covered once by a single cycle in $C$, meaning that two of its incident edges are single-threaded while the others of threaded twice, or (2) left uncovered, in which all of its incident edges are double-threaded.
+Observe that each vertex $v$ is either (1) covered once by a single cycle in $C$, meaning that two of its incident edges are single-threaded while the others are threaded twice, or (2) left uncovered, in which all of its incident edges are double-threaded.
 In both scenarios, all constraints are clearly met.
 Note that \cstr{c4} holds as an equality in a vertex covered once by a cycle in $C$. \end{proof}

 In Section~\ref{sec:double-threading}, we provide an efficient algorithm for computing a threading that achieves the above bound by reduction to finding the largest set of vertex-disjoint cycles.